jeftegoes/SolidDesignPrinciplesOverviewAndExamples/README.md

 - Axes of changing requirements.
 - API users are the source of changes.
-- More responsibilities a class has, ​the more likely it's going to be changed.
+- More responsibilities a class has, the more likely it's going to be changed.
-- Classes with too many responsibilities ​are hard to understand!
+- Classes with too many responsibilities are hard to understand!
-- When SRP is violated, responsibilities ​start to collate with each other. ​They become coupled.
+- When SRP is violated, responsibilities start to collate with each other.
+They become coupled.
 - Gather all the same responsibilities together and separate from each other those which are different.
-- A set of functions or an interface ​is considered cohesive ​when each function ​is closely related to another.
+- A set of functions or an interface is considered cohesive when each function is closely related to another.
-- Coupling indicates ​how dependent modules are ​on the inner working of each other.
+- Coupling indicates how dependent modules are on the inner working of each other.

 ### 3.1.2.
 Common SRP Violation